m0ngr31/kanzi/README.md

 ## Kodi Setup

-Before a command from Alexa can be sent to your Kodi box, you need to enable the "Allow remote control via HTTP", "Allow remote control from applications on this system", and "Allow remote control from applications on other systems" options in your Kodi settings.
-(Note that wording might be change a little bit on different versions, this example is for Kodi 17).
+Before a command from Alexa can be sent to your [Kodi](https://kodi.tv) box, you need to enable the "Allow remote control via HTTP", "Allow remote control from applications on this system", and "Allow remote control from applications on other systems" options in your [Kodi](https://kodi.tv) settings.
+Note that wording might be change a little bit on different versions, this example is for [Kodi](https://kodi.tv) 17.

 ![Kodi settings](http://i.imgur.com/YMqS8Qj.png)

 Make sure to keep track of the port, username, and password you are using.

-Now, you'll need to have your Kodi box opened up to the internet via port forwarding.
+Now, you'll need to have your [Kodi](https://kodi.tv) box opened up to the internet via port forwarding.

 If you don't have a dedicated IP address, you'll need a dynamic DNS service to give you a static URL to use so you don't have to be constantly change this value.

+Repeat the above for each instance of [Kodi](https://kodi.tv) that you wish to control via the skill.
+Remember you will need to open a separate, unique port on your router for each instance of [Kodi](https://kodi.tv).

-Once you get that setup, you'll have to have your own server to handle the requests and pass them to your Kodi box.
+Once you get that setup, you'll have to have your own server to handle the requests and pass them to your [Kodi](https://kodi.tv) box.
 Since this is a Python application, it has several ways that you can run it.
 Here are a few options to get started:

 - [Heroku](#heroku)
 - [AWS Lambda](#aws-lambda)